pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 We recommend configuring column based null storing, which lets you specify null handling per column and supports null handling in the multi-stage query engine.

-To enable column based null handling, set [enableColumnBasedNullHandling](../../configuration-reference/schema.md#Schema) to `true` in the schema configuration before ingesting data.
+To enable column based null handling:
+1. Set [enableColumnBasedNullHandling](../../configuration-reference/schema.md#Schema) to `true` in the schema configuration before ingesting data.
-Then you have to specify which columns are not nullable using the `notNull` field spec, which defaults to false.
+2. Then specify which columns are not nullable using the `notNull` field spec, which defaults to false.

 ```json
 {